Key Points

 Positive reinforcement training uses rewards to encourage good behavior, rather than punishment for unwanted actions.
 Because puppies respond well to treats or praise, this approach can be highly effective.
 You can use positive reinforcement for puppy potty training, mealtime manners, and proper play, including no biting.

 When you begin training, offer your pup a reward every time they perform the behavior you want (continuous reinforcement).
-Over time, reward them 4 out of 5 times (intermittent reinforcement).
+Over time, reward them four out of five times (intermittent reinforcement).
 Slowly decrease the praise until your pet behaves well with only verbal praise.

 Teach kids the best way to play with a new puppy

-Your child’s safety is your top priority when you bring a new pooch into your home.
-Training involves teaching both your kids and your puppy the correct ways to interact.
-Instruct your child to treat your new pet gently — never pulling on its ears or tail — and always supervise interactions between the two at first.
-Teach them not to tug too hard when playing tug-of-war.
+Proper puppy training involves teaching both your puppy and your kids the correct ways to interact.
+Teach your child to treat your new pet gently — never pulling on ears or the tail.
+Always supervise interactions between the two at first.
+Likewise, teach them not to tug too hard when playing tug-of-war.

 Consider a puppy class

 When positive reinforcement and timeouts aren’t working, you may need to call in the professionals.
-Some energetic dog breeds will be happiest when they are trained.
+Many energetic dog breeds are happiest when they are fully trained.
 Proper training will help your pooch become a welcome member of your family.

 Working with a dog trainer or enrolling your pup in an obedience class can help your dog and your family.
-You will learn how to train and take care of your dog as they grow.
+Dogs crave training, and they take their cues from you — the leader of the pack.